 This pumpkin streusel coffee cake is easy to make and comes out of the oven smelling wonderful.
 It tastes even better with a brown sugar streusel and sweet vanilla icing.
 It pairs perfectly with black coffee.
-Or if you’re like me, coffee loaded with creamer. 😉
+Or if you’re like me, coffee loaded with homemade pumpkin spice creamer. 😉

 I knew I wanted to share one last pumpkin recipe with you before fall ended and I’m so glad it’s this recipe!
 If you’re curious about the other recipes I shared this year, check out:Instant Pot Pumpkin Cheesecake, Pumpkin Pie Dip, Pumpkin Sheet Cake with Cream Cheese Frosting, Easy Pumpkin Chocolate Chip Muffins, and Glazed Pumpkin Spice Cookies.

 I whipped up this batch of coffee cake while I was waiting for my sister to arrive.
 She came over to watch Bad Moms with me while my kids napped.
 We ate coffee cake, caught up with each others lives, and enjoyed a good movie.
 It was a nice day.

 Okay, enough about my life.
 Here is your recipe:

 - 1 1/2 cups all-purpose flour